Renegade (Thin Lizzy album): "Trouble Boys"

 Also in July, the band recorded two covers: "Trouble Boys", written by Billy Bremner of Rockpile (who was present in the studio at the time), and Percy Mayfield's "Memory Pain", suggested by White and featuring his bluesy lead guitar.
 Lynott wanted to release the former as a single, against the wishes of the rest of the band, and convinced the band's record company to do so.
 White later said, "Nobody wanted to put that out except Phil.
 Scott was dead against putting it out."
 Wharton remembered, "Everyone hated the damn song," while British music newspaper Record Mirror described it as "dinosaur stuff".
 The title of the forthcoming album was pencilled in to be Trouble Boys to link to the single, but when it stalled at number 53 in the UK charts, the title and the two covers were dropped.

 Between touring and festival dates, Thin Lizzy also began work on "Disaster", co-written by Lynott and Wharton.
 This song, along with "Hollywood (Down on Your Luck)", was performed live for the first time in Germany in late August.
-Also around this time, Lynott and drummer Brian Downey reunited with the band's original guitarist Eric Bell, who had left in 1973, to record "Song for Jimmy".
-This was never considered for the Renegade album, although possibly for Lynott's solo album, but it ultimately appeared on a flexi disc given away with Flexipop magazine in the UK in August.
+Also around this time, Lynott and drummer Brian Downey reunited with the band's original guitarist Eric Bell, who had left in 1973, to record "Song for Jimmy", Lynott's tribute to Jimi Hendrix.
+This was never considered for the Renegade album, although possibly as a Lynott solo track, but it ultimately appeared on a flexi disc given away with Flexipop magazine in the UK in August.
+It was later released on the Vagabonds Kings Warriors Angels box set in 2001, with the title corrected to "Song for Jimi".